wso2/docs-is/en/docs/guides/identity-federation/google.md

         google_one_tap_enabled_tenants = [“carbon.super”,”t.com”]
      ```

-4. When a tenant is eligible for Google One Tap, **Google One Tap** toggle will be available at Google authenticator settings at Asgardeo developer portal.
-By enabling this toggle button, users will see a personalized Google sign in button with Google profile information at the login page.
+4. When a tenant is eligible for Google One Tap, **Google One Tap** toggle will be available in Google authenticator settings at Asgardeo developer portal.
+By enabling this toggle button, users will see a personalized Google sign-in button with Google profile information on the login page.

    ![Google One Tap toggle]({{base_path}}/assets/img/samples/google-onetap-toggle.png)

-5. When Google One Tap is turned on, the existing Google sign in button will disappear at the login page.
+5. When Google One Tap is turned on, the existing Google sign-in button will disappear from the login page.
 However, the user has the choice to close the One-Tap personalized button.
-When the One-Tap personalized login button is closed, the conventional Google Sign in button will be there for login.
+When the One-Tap personalized login button is closed, the conventional Google Sign-in button will be there for login.

    ![Google One Tap login]({{base_path}}/assets/img/samples/google-onetap-login.png)

-Please note that closing the One-Tap personalized login button will go through a cool-down mechanism to enable it again which is defined by Google. (i.e When you close the Google One-Tap login window, it will take 2 hours to enable again unless if cookies are cleared)
+Please note that closing the One-Tap personalized login button will go through a cool-down mechanism to enable it again which is defined by Google. (i.e When you close the Google One-Tap login window, it will take 2 hours to enable again unless cookies are cleared)

 !!!
 Note "Supported Browsers"